skip to Main Content

 Rebecca began teaching dance to students of all ages while still training at her dance studio in Omaha.
 After finishing her undergraduate degree, she continued teaching elementary school students as an AmeriCorps volunteer at Red Cloud Indian School in Pine Ridge, South Dakota.
 One of her most treasured memories is of her students teaching her their traditional Native American dance steps as well as recreated Spice Girls routines.
 Most recently, she taught dance in Del Valle ISD’s LEAD after-school program at Hornsby-Dunlap Elementary School.

 Dance has been a constant thread in Rebecca’s tapestry of life.
-It facilitates continual growth and development of mind, body and spirit.
+It facilitates continual growth and development of mind, body, and spirit.
 Dance and movement bring her so much joy.
 When she is able to help others have a similar experience, a piece of her life’s purpose is realized.
 “Life is not a dress rehearsal.”
 So let’s delight in it while we can!

 McKenzie Chen, EduMoves™ Teaching Artist